Skip to content

 State capital stock taxes 2023 state franchise taxes franchise tax or stock taxes

-Impact of These Taxes
+The Impact of Capital Stock Taxes

 Taxing a company based on its net worth penalizes the firm for making additional capital investments.
-This disincentive results in firms that underproduce and operate below their full potentials.
+This disincentive results in firms that underproduce and operate below their full potential.
 Purchasing additional equipment, or replacing old equipment, becomes more costly—both in terms of tax liability and tax compliance costs.
 Without additional capital investment, fewer workers are hired, and those that are employed are less productive.
 Since productivity directly influences wages, underproducing workers are also unable to realize their full earning potential.
 In short, the unintended consequences of capital stock taxation can have a limiting effect on the state’s economy.

 Stay updated on the latest educational resources.